isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-find-bed-bugs/index.md

 ##  How to Find Bed Bugs: Step-by-Step

-Further, there are many insects such as *bat bugs, spider beetle, swallow bugs, carpet beetles, ants, book-lice, and roach nymphs that can be mistaken with or for bed bugs. * - If you don't[correctly identify the bed bugs](https: //www. epa.
+Further, there are many insects such as *bat bugs, spider beetle, swallow bugs, carpet beetles, ants, book-lice, and roach nymphs that can be mistaken with or for bed bugs. * - If you don't[correctly identify the bed bugs](https://www.epa.

 gov/bedbugs/bed-bugs-appearance-and-life-cycle), that infestation may spread to various places of your residence like the yard or house - or even jump onto some humans and trigger an infestation in their house.